-The following situations are beyond the scope of the guidance in this Chapter, and will require a site-specific assessment by a suitably qualified and experienced expert:
+The following situations are beyond the scope of the guidance in this Chapter and will require a site specific assessment by a suitably qualified and experienced expert:

-- Foundations with depths greater than 2.5m within the influence of trees

-- Ground with a slope greater than 1:7

-- Manmade slopes, such as embankments and cuttings
+- Foundations with depths greater than 2.5m within the influence of trees; - Ground with a slope of greater than 1 in 7; - Manmade slopes such as embankments and cuttings; - Underpinning; - Engineered foundation designs.

-- Underpinning

-- Engineered foundation designs

-Each development site has its own specific characteristics, and where conditions do not clearly fall within the guidance given, clarification should be sought from the Warranty Surveyor or a suitably qualified expert.
+Each development site has its own specific characteristics and where conditions do not clearly fall within the guidance given; clarification should be sought from the Site Audit Surveyor or a suitably qualified expert.